-You could have a pitcher of these mixed up with a few orange curls and sage leaves for garnish.
-As your guests arrive meet them at the door with this honey bourbon cocktail in hand and you’ll have happy, impressed visitors.
+You could have a pitcher of these mixed up with a few orange curls and sage leaves in a bowl to use as garnish.
+As your guests arrive meet them at the door with this honey bourbon cocktail in hand and you'll have happy, impressed visitors.

 Does the ice matter?